bnfour/md-mods/readme.md

 | --- | --- |
 | ![never liked the title case personally](readme-images/ui-tweaks/menu-text-not-all-caps.png) | ![yay consistency](readme-images/ui-tweaks/menu-text-all-caps.png) |

 > [!NOTE]
 > This feature is intended to be used with English locale.

 ### Achievements header styling
-This feature fixes the style of `🏆 N/6` header to match the neighboring "Stage achievements header", as older versions of Song info used to do:
+This feature fixes the style of `🏆 N/6` header to match the neighboring "Stage achievements" header, as older versions of Song info used to do:
 | _(Context)_ | Before | After |
 | --- | --- | --- |
 | ![i still miss impact](readme-images/ui-tweaks/achievements-header-context.png) | ![i did it first xdd](readme-images/ui-tweaks/achievements-header-before.png) | ![fun fact: this is technically not a part of achievements panel at all, it kept its place in component hierarchy](readme-images/ui-tweaks/achievements-header-after.png) |